microsoft/SimpleStubs/README.md

 [![Join the chat at https://gitter.im/Microsoft/SimpleStubs](https://badges.gitter.im/Microsoft/SimpleStubs.svg)](https://gitter.im/Microsoft/SimpleStubs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 *SimpleStubs* is a simple mocking framework that supports Universal Windows Platform (UWP), .NET Core and .NET framework.
-SimpleStubs is currently developed and maintained by Microsoft BigPark Studios in Vancouver.
+SimpleStubs was developed and is maintained by Nehme Bilal, a software engineer at Microsoft Vancouver.

 The framework can be installed to your test project using `Etg.SimpleStubs` NuGet package.